kevinmildau/udacity-cpp-capstone/README.md

 - Renderer::Render() : now accepts all_poison vector as input and includes a render loop for the poison objects.
 Poison objects color is specified using int based RGB (light green).

 ## main.cpp changes
-Minor changes only; a few new variables that are passed to the game class.
+- a few new variables that are passed to the game class.
 All related to framerate and poison lifetime and spawn cycles.
+- a new read and write routine is added that keeps track of the highscore.

 # Fulfilled Project Rubrics
 ## Mandatory Rubrics